hadvand/currency_tracker_esp32/README.md

   - After successful compilation, click on **Upload and Run** in the PlatformIO extension.

 Ensure a stable internet connection and verify that your ESP32 is properly connected to your development machine during the software installation process.

-## Documentation

-For any other information look at `dokumentace.pdf`